mbabineau/cloudformation-docker-registry/README.md

 Registry servers are launched in an auto scaling group using public AMIs running Ubuntu 14.04 LTS and pre-reloaded with Docker and Runit.
 If you wish to use your own image, simply modify `RegionMap` in the template file.

-The servers register with an Elastic Load Balancer, an Alias for which is created in Route 53.
+The servers register with an Elastic Load Balancer, an Alias for which is created in Route 53 (if you pass `DnsZone` and `DnsPrefix`).
 When tagging repositories, use this (or a higher-level record) instead of the ELB's raw DNS record as your registry address instead (e.g., `docker.mycompany.com/myimage` instead of `mystack-do-ElasticL-AJK...elb.amazonaws.com/myimage`).

 The ELB listens on HTTPS using the specified SSL cert.
 Each registry server is password-protected by an nginx proxy.
 The ELB performs health checks against `/v1/_ping`.
 If an instance fails these health checks for several minutes, the ASG will terminate the instance and bring up a replacement.